-See Fig. 2 for the metallographic micrograph of the cross section of the broken spring.
+Please refer to Fig. 2 for the metallographic micrograph displaying the cross-section of the broken spring.

-From Fig. 2, it can be seen that there is a very thin white nitrided layer on the spring surface, and the nitrided layer is corrugated and uneven in thickness.
+As depicted in Fig. 2, there is a thin white nitrided layer on the surface of the spring, which appears to be corrugated and uneven in thickness.

 Fig. 2 metallographic micrograph of fracture spring cross section